faruk-guler/Kubernetes/README.md

 ---

 > *"The ships hung in the sky in much the same way that bricks don't."*
-> — Douglas Adams
 >
-> Kubernetes de tam böyle çalışır.
-Nasıl çalıştığını anladığınızda, çalışmaması mümkün görünmez.
+> "Gemiler gökyüzünde tıpkı tuğlaların havada asılı kalmaması gibi asılı duruyordu."
+ — Douglas Adams
 ---

 **Faruk Güler** · 2026